 Seven years prior to Culmer’s arrival at St. Agnes' in Miami, located in the Colored Town section of the city, a foundation had been laid for a new church.
 As money became available, the walls were built to window height.
 Four years later, however, the walls were leveled by the notorious hurricane of 1926.
 Aided by a gift of $15,000 from the National Church, construction had been resumed.
 Financial and other reverses resulted in additional delays, and hope for the new church's completion had been abandoned by even the most faithful members of the congregation.
 Fourteen months after Culmer's arrival at St. Agnes' and during the Great Depression, the block-long edifice was completed, and furnishings, including a Moller pipe organ and a marble finished altar, were installed.
 The first service was held on November 30, 1930.
 The mortgage of $77,000 was burned in 1942, and the church was consecrated by Bishop Wing.
 St. Agnes' was elevated to the status of a parish in union with the Diocese of South Florida at the 1943 diocesan convention at Bradenton, Florida, and Culmer was instituted as its first rector.

 Culmer was the priest and rector of St. Agnes' for 34 years, until his death in 1963.
 During his ministry, the parish hall was remodeled, the rectory was renovated, and a new social hall was built.
 As the rector, he presented 3,000 for confirmation and baptized a like number of infants and adults.
-Under his leadership, St. Agnes' membership grew to 2,300 congregants in the 1940s, thus making it the largest colored Episcopal church in the South and the third largest for Negroes in the country.
+Under his leadership, St. Agnes' membership grew to 2,300 congregants in the 1940s, thus making it the largest Episcopal church of color in the South and the third largest for Afro-Anglicans in the country.
 From 1944 to 1963, Culmer served simultaneously as the rector of St. Agnes’ and as Archdeacon of the Diocese of South Florida.